Judgment and Decision-Making in Dam Engineering: On-Demand

 Irfan Alvi, P.E.

-Irfan A. Alvi, PE is President & Chief Engineer of Alvi Associates, Inc. in Towson, Maryland.
-He has 30 years of multidisciplinary engineering experience for dams and other infrastructure, involving many hundreds of projects.
-His experience related to dams includes new design, rehabilitation design, inspection, nondestructive testing, forensic investigation, human factors, structural analysis, stability analysis, risk analysis, and construction management.
+Irfan A. Alvi, PE is the president & chief engineer of Alvi Associates, Inc. in Towson, Maryland.
+He has 35 years of multidisciplinary engineering experience for dams and other infrastructure, involving many hundreds of projects.
+His experience related to dams includes forensic investigation, human factors, new design, rehabilitation design, inspection, nondestructive testing, hydrologic/hydraulic analysis, structural analysis, stability analysis, risk analysis, and construction management.
 His project involving rehabilitation of Prettyboy Dam in Maryland was the ASDSO 2010 National Rehabilitation Project of the Year.
-He is a member of the ASDSO Dam Failures & Incidents Committee, leads the committee’s efforts related to human factors, and presented an ASDSO webinar on human factors in 2015.
-He served as a member of the six-person independent forensic team which investigated the 2017 spillway incident at Oroville Dam, presented an ASDSO webinar on this investigation in 2018, and received the ASDSO Joseph Ellam President’s Award in 2018 for his work as a member of the forensic team.
+He is a member of the ASDSO Dam Failure & Incidents Committee and the Public Safety Around Dams Committee.
+He has presented four ASDSO webinars related to human factors and judgment & decision-making.
+He served as the human factors lead on the independent forensic teams which investigated the 2017 spillways incident at Oroville Dam and the 2020 Edenville and Sanford Dam failures.

 • Judgment and decision-making research